How to make Word documents accessible

 Still need help

-If you have an issue with your document content that's not covered in this checklist, you can contact the Communications team for advice.
+If you have a question about your document content that's not covered in this checklist, contact the communications team

 ICT training for Microsoft Word

-If you work for the council, ICT offers support for Microsoft applications, including Word.
+If you work for the council, ICT offers additional support for Microsoft applications, including Word.

 To learn more, go to 365 HUB (Microsoft SharePoint) [council staff only].